duniter/cesium/doc/configuration.md

-defaultLanguage             | Used to force the default language (ignore browser's language), on user first connection.      | =`fallbackLanguage` decimalCount                | Number of decimal to display, on float value (when using relative unit)                        | `4` shareBaseUrl                | Used in share buttons, to reference another web site.                                          | not defined (will use navigator's window location) helptip.installDocUrl       | Used in features tour, for the link 'How-to install my own node'.                              | URL of [Duniter installation node](https://github.com/duniter/duniter/blob/master/doc/install-a-node.md) newIssueUrl                 | Used for link in the About screen, to submit new issue                                         | URL of [Cesium issues on GitHub](https://github.com/duniter/cesium/issues/new?labels=bug) timeout                     | Default network request timeout, in millisecond.                                               | `4000` timeWarningExpire           | Delay (in second) before expiration of certifications, use to warn the user that there will soon be a lack of certifications | `5184000` (2 mois) timeWarningExpireMembership | Delay (in second) before membership expiration, use to warns user that he should renew his membership.  | `7776000` (3 mois)
+defaultLanguage             | Used to force the default language (ignore browser's language), on user first connection.      | =`fallbackLanguage` decimalCount                | Number of decimal to display, on float value (when using relative unit)                        | `4` shareBaseUrl                | Used in share buttons, to reference another web site.                                          | not defined (will use navigator's window location) helptip.installDocUrl       | Used in features tour, for the link 'How-to install my own node'.                              | URL of [Duniter installation node](https://duniter.org/en/wiki/duniter/install/) newIssueUrl                 | Used for link in the About screen, to submit new issue                                         | URL of [Cesium issues](https://git.duniter.org/clients/cesium/cesium/issues/new) userForumUrl                | Link to the user forum, show in the About screen                                               | URL of [forum.monnaie-libre.fr](forum.monnaie-libre.fr) timeout                     | Default network request timeout, in millisecond.                                               | `4000` timeWarningExpire           | Delay (in second) before expiration of certifications, use to warn the user that there will soon be a lack of certifications | `5184000` (2 mois) timeWarningExpireMembership | Delay (in second) before membership expiration, use to warns user that he should renew his membership.  | `7776000` (3 mois)